gmaslak/CYS-repository/README.md

+# Catalog Your Senders (CYS)
-# CYS (Catalog Your Senders) - A lightweight Python Application for the Processing, Storing and Automatic Catalog your e-mails.
+A lightweight Python Application for the Processing, Storing and Automatic Catalog your e-mails.